sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 ### ViT initialization

-It turns out that even building simple ViT from built-in modules from PyTorch requires reinitializing most of the parameters to match that of the first-party implementation from Big Vision, including:
+It turns out that even building simple ViT from built-in modules from PyTorch requires reinitializing most of the parameters to match that of the Big Vision reference implementation, including:

 1. `torch.nn.MultiheadAttention`